Our Services

 Helpful Resources

-Red light therapy offers a promising, non-invasive means to fade melasma and dark spots by modulating inflammation, boosting cellular repair, and enhancing topical treatment effects.
-Early studies show improved pigmentation with minimal downtime or side effects when using FDA-cleared devices under proper eye protection and contraindication screening.
+Red light therapy (RLT) is a promising, non-invasive treatment for fading melasma and dark spots.
+It works by reducing inflammation, stimulating cellular repair, and enhancing the effectiveness of topical treatments.
+Early clinical studies show improved pigmentation with minimal downtime and few side effects when using FDA-cleared devices with proper eye protection and contraindication screening.

-Several factors such as treatment frequency, device quality, sun protection, and combining RLT with topical or prescription agents should guide your use; see complete details below for next steps.
+Key factors influencing results include treatment frequency, device quality, consistent sun protection, and combining RLT with topical or prescription agents like hydroquinone or tretinoin.

 Melasma and dark spots are common skin concerns, especially for women of reproductive age and those with darker skin tones.
 Characterized by brown or gray-brown patches, melasma often appears on the cheeks, forehead, nose, and upper lip.
 While triggers include sun exposure, hormones, and genetics, many people seek safe, non-invasive treatments to lighten these pigmented areas.
 One promising option is red light therapy.